Last updated on 2026-05-15

 - Personal Support Worker (PSW): Assist clients with daily living activities, providing compassionate care in homes or facilities.

-- Healthcare Aide: Support healthcare teams in hospitals or long-term care facilities, focusing on patient comfort and safety.
+- Healthcare Aide: Support healthcare teams in hospitals or long-term care settings, focusing on patient comfort and safety.

-- Rehabilitation Assistant: Work with clients recovering from illness or surgery, helping them regain independence.
+- Rehabilitation Assistant: Work with clients recovering from surgery or illness, helping them regain independence.

-- Palliative Care Worker: Provide end-of-life care and support to patients and their families, ensuring dignity and comfort.
+- Palliative Care Worker: Provide end-of-life care and support to clients and their families, ensuring dignity and comfort.

-With the increasing demand for personal support workers in Canada’s healthcare system, now is an ideal time to embark on this fulfilling career path.
+With the increasing demand for personal support workers in Canada’s healthcare system, graduates are well-positioned to make a significant impact in their communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.